Apollo Image Archive Banner Image

 Figure 1.
 A schematic diagram of the metric mapping system.
 Note glass plate in lower left of the diagram.
 (Reproduced from NASA SP-362, Figure 6)

-Subsequent analysis during image reprocessing has revealed that during the missions foreign debris are present in the optical path of the camera system and can be seen in the seen in the photographic exposures.
+Subsequent analysis during image reprocessing revealed that foreign debris was present in the optical path of the camera system, and can be seen in the photographic exposures.
 Selected examples of blemish features of this type are shown in Figure 2.
 A movie showing blemish movement can be seen here.
-While the image processing steps undertaken as part of this effort might remove some of these blemish features, users should be aware that blemish features exist and take appropriate precautions.
+While the image processing steps undertaken as part of this effort may have removed some of these blemish features, users should be aware that blemish features exist in many of the images.

 File Format Notes

-Two commonly used data file formats have been selected for the distribution of these images: Portable Network Graphics (PNG) and Tagged Image File Format (TIFF).
+Two commonly used data file formats have been selected for the distribution of the scans and derived image products: Portable Network Graphics (PNG) and Tagged Image File Format (TIFF).

 The raw, unprocessed scans are provided as 16-bit TIFF files.
 The processed images are provided as a large 16-bit TIFF file and as 8-bit low-, medium-, and high-resolution PNG files.
 The table provided below shows the approximate difference in resolution between the various files, where n is the per-pixel spatial resolution of the image.
 The example column lists the per-pixel sizes in the center of image AS15-M-0081.